 Determining the Level of Charges

-Prosecutors pay close attention to a defendants’ criminal records in domestic violence cases.
-First-time domestic violence charges are far more likely to be reduced, charged as misdemeanors, or even dropped altogether.
+Prosecutors pay close attention to both the conduct alleged and a defendant’s criminal record in domestic violence cases.
+First-time domestic violence charges are far more likely to be charged as misdemeanors, later reduced or possibly even dropped altogether.

 - A dismissal of charges in the pre-trial stages